GHeier/FFirefly/README.md

 src/config/input_variables.py
 ```

 Your code should read the relevant config variables and modify its behavior accordingly.

-Do not hard-code values that should be controlled by the input file.
+There are examples of this usage in every newly created project.

 ---